 Encourage children's development of early literacy skills, expanding their vocabulary and abilities to communicate.
 Recognizing letters, sounds, and words.
-Expanding knowledge on our themes, and promoting a love of reading and literature.
+Expanding knowledge on our studies, and promoting a love of reading and literature.

 Child-guided learning example: Conversation is the foundation of literacy development.
 Promoting the ability to listen, initiate, and respond to others is the practice children need.
 Modeling active listening by waiting for children to form and express their thoughts, making eye contact at their level and repeating what they have said encourages this skill and shows you have heard them.

 Adult-guided learning example: The number of words young children can understand and say depends on the language they hear.
 Reading books that are rich in vocabulary and interesting ideas to spark questions and discussions.

 Goals in this area include helping children develop independence while understanding limits, routines, and following directions.
 The community building will encourage problem-solving and create an awareness of each other’s similarities, differences, and feelings.

 Child-guided learning example: Developing a sense of community with an atmosphere where children are expected to be kind and supportive of each other.

 Adult-guided learning example: Encouraging children to consider alternatives and anticipate consequences by practicing respect and equality through compromise and negotiation.
 “Do you think Susie knows that you would like her to share the ball?”

 Mathematics and Science

 The understanding of sizes, shapes, colors, and textures allows for the development of higher level thinking skills such as counting, sequencing, patterning, classification, sorting, grouping, comparison of amounts and sizes, making predictions, testing, and drawing conclusions.